innodatalabs/innodata-llm-safety/README.md

 python run_all.py
 ```

-It runs in ~24 hours on a GPU server.
+Original benchmark runs in ~24 hours on a GPU server.

 ## Visualize